 a show part of the cycle c/o – an alternate correspondence curated by Marianne Derrien

-c/o – an alternate correspondence is a cycle of four exhibitions presented at 1/9unosunove from March 2014 to February 2015 curated by Marianne Derrien.
-Each of the shows are based on the correspondence between two artists through their affinities, their common reflections and their desires to ally or to confront their practices.
+c/o – an alternate correspondence is a cycle of four exhibitions each of them based on the correspondence between two artists through their affinities, their common reflections and their desires to ally or to confront their practices.

 For any further information please contact: